 Visit to the headquarters of Dot Foods Inc. in Mount Sterling, Ill., September 2017.
 Bullard and others from the St. Louis Fed toured the warehouse of the nation’s largest food redistributor.
 (See additional photos from this zone tour.)

 Interview with Bloomberg at the St. Louis Fed.
 Bullard regularly conducts media interviews to share his monetary policy views and to increase the Fed’s transparency with the public.

 Recording for the St. Louis Fed’s Timely Topics podcast series.
 Bullard regularly contributes to the St. Louis Fed’s blogs, publications and podcasts to share his views on monetary policy with the public.

 In his role as CEO of the St. Louis Fed, Bullard reports to the Bank’s board of directors and is responsible for establishing the strategic direction of the Bank, achieving short- and long-term objectives, and running efficient operations.
 In addition to the activities at the St. Louis headquarters, Bullard oversees the Bank’s branches in Little Rock, Ark.; Louisville, Ky.; and Memphis, Tenn.

-Bullard and David Sapenaro, first vice president and chief operating officer at the St. Louis Fed, February 2018.
+Bullard and David Sapenaro, then-first vice president and chief operating officer at the St. Louis Fed, February 2018.
 They addressed employees at a town hall meeting, which takes place each year as part of the St. Louis Fed’s ongoing commitment to employee communications.